Tag: faithfulness

 Are you old, or are you young?
 It might seem to be an easy answer.
 Even with twins (or other multiples), there is always one who is older.
 Except, that far too often, we focus on chronological, rather than contextual .

-There are stories after stories in the where youth isn’t the issue, but rather to God.
-To be sure, some of the most faithful showed their faithfulness from their youth (Samuel and David, for example).
+There are stories after stories in the Scriptures where youth isn’t the issue, but rather to God.
+To be sure, some of the most showed their faithfulness from their youth (Samuel and David, for example).

 David and Samuel were both young when God called them to amazing things.
 What we often don’t discuss is that these two, for example, were surrounded by those older than themselves.
-Whether it was David’s (or later counselors) or the priests and seers around Samuel, there was bound to be someone older who spoke into their lives.
+Whether it was David’s family (or later counselors) or the priests and seers around Samuel, there was bound to be someone older who spoke into their lives.
 We know that even Eli (Samuel’s mentor) spoke into Samuel’s life in a God-filled way, despite having fallen away from God in other ways.

 This gets particularly interesting for us in regards to people who are older who then come to faith.
 There are many situations where a person comes to saving faith in Christ as an adult.
 Logically, we can understand that they may be less wise and educated in the faith than a (for example) teenager that came to faith as a child, but a life of experience can make a great change, too.